Your Sheffield maintenance tickets are stopped machines and SLA clocks, and Zendesk thinks every issue is a customer email

 - Data on failure rates and fix times that justifies repairs or replacement

-- Integration with your ERP, field service management software and a business intelligence dashboard so downtime ties to production
+- Integration with your ERP, field service management software and a business intelligence (BI) dashboard so downtime ties to production

 - You're building what Freshdesk hosts and updates for a per-agent fee